cloudutsukpilot/sakharams.github.io/_posts/devops/orchestration/docker/2025-01-16-building-container-images.md

 ## Building Container Images

+### Docker Commands

+- Below are the different command available to build an docker image:

 ### Nginx Source Code: Compile and Build into a Container Image

 - To start, we need to compile the Nginx source code and build it into a container image.
 Here are the steps: